noruzzamans/Quick-Checkout-Direct-Checkout-Button-Quick-View-for-WooCommerce/README.txt

 = Does the plugin come for free? =
 Yes, it’s completely free.

+= What is quick checkout? =
+Optimize your WooCommerce experience with our Quick Checkout plugin, designed to streamline the checkout process.
+Say goodbye to unnecessary steps by bypassing the shopping cart page entirely.
+Enhance user convenience with an "Add to Cart" button on each product, seamlessly redirecting customers to the checkout page.
+Simplify your online shopping journey for improved efficiency and satisfaction.

+= How do I make WooCommerce checkout faster? = Accelerate WooCommerce checkout speed effortlessly for a seamless online shopping experience with our optimization solutions.

 = Where can I find the plugin settings? =
 To access the plugin settings, navigate to the left side of the dashboard and click on "Quick checkout."